redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Result Type|normative
 Suggested Remediation|Change the pod and containers "runAsUser" uid to something other than root(0) Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|If your application needs root user access, please document why your application cannot be ran as 											non-root and supply the reasoning for exception.
 #### security-context-privilege-escalation

 Property|Description